 Thanks to the middleware, the bank was able to gradually rewrite the modules of the old banking system with new technologies.
 All the changes don’t affect the performance of the mobile banking app.

 Seamless user migration from the old app to the new one

 To log in to the mobile banking application for the first time, the user needs to log into the bank’s Internet client on a PC through an EDS.
 Next, he needs to authorize his mobile device.
 After that you can start enjoying the new mobile banking app.

-If we just deployed a new mobile application, the Rosbank clients would have to go through all the registration stages all over again.
-Rosbank wanted to avoid all this, so we needed to make a seamless authorization.
+If we just deployed a new mobile application, the bank clients would have to go through all the registration stages all over again.
+The bank wanted to avoid all this, so we needed to make a seamless authorization.

 We had to migrate data from two native applications: iOS and Android.
 User registration in them was implemented in different ways, the data was stored on different servers.
 We needed to find this data and correctly transfer it to the new application.

 As a result, we managed to do it: the new application is installed as an update of the old one.
 Users do not need to register again since their credentials are transferred automatically.

 While Surf was working on the first app version, the bank’s mobile department was busy setting up a Flutter development team.
 Surf specialists helped us to conduct technical interviews.

 At first, the bank’s developers worked together with the Surf team.
 The Client’s team participated in the reviews, and developed some features together.
 Surf team showed developers how code and simple builds work.
 At the same time, the bank was setting up CI/CD to provide easy work with the code.